tudelft-diam-na/latex-poster-class/README.md

 A latex class for TU Delft posters.

-This class requires a latex compiler generating a pdf, e.g. `pdflatex` or `lualatex`.
+*   This class requires a latex compiler generating a pdf, e.g. `pdflatex` or `lualatex`.
 Plain `latex` is not supported.

+*   As this document class uses absolute positioning with tikz, it is sometimes necessary to compile your document twice to get the positions of the poster header and footer right.

 [![example](preview.jpg?raw=true)](preview.pdf?raw=true)
 [![example_tikz](preview_tikz.jpg?raw=true)](preview_tikz.pdf?raw=true)